Strategic Account Planning Template for Dev Agencies

 - The source of that intel: direct conversation, LinkedIn post, secondhand from another contact

-People do not make business decisions.
-They make career decisions.
+People make career decisions, not business decisions.
 A CFO whose bonus is tied to margin improvement and a CTO whose performance review mentions “digital innovation” require completely different pitches.
 The official org chart tells you who to call.
 The shadow map tells you what to say.

 The clues are everywhere if you pay attention: what they emphasize on calls, what they avoid, what they post on LinkedIn, what job descriptions they are publishing.
 Track it.
 It compounds.